khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/colors.md

 ## Chromatic palette

+Note: View the [Data visualization > Color](/data-visualization/color) section for details about the data visualization palette.

 We have five primary chromatic hues and their color steps, totaling 55 color variables for use across the application.
 These colors give flexibility during the design process, while also providing a harmonious palette that looks consistent and in-line with our brand styles.

-View the [Data visualization > Color](/data-visualization/color) section for details about the data visualization palette.

 Though deciding which color to use depends on the situation, here are some general guidelines for using the chromatic palette hues: